ChikaEJ/interviewTestReactApp/README.md

     npm install

-#### 6. Before you start the app you have to set up [ENV](https://www.codementor.io/@parthibakumarmurugesan/what-is-env-how-to-set-up-and-run-a-env-file-in-node-1pnyxw9yxj) fiel.
+#### 6. Before you start the app you have to set up [ENV](https://www.codementor.io/@parthibakumarmurugesan/what-is-env-how-to-set-up-and-run-a-env-file-in-node-1pnyxw9yxj) file.
+Navigate to root folder and create .env file.

-    touch proxyServer/.env
+    touch .env

 Open you .env file and copy this into the file